i-shubham-tech/Interview-Ready-Question/4-JAVASCRIPT-Based.md

 **Usage:**
 - `bind` is often used in event handlers and callbacks.
 - `call` and `apply` are useful for function borrowing(`where one object canuse a method of another object`) or immediately invoking functions with a specific context.
+---

+## 1️⃣1️⃣ What are closures?

+A closure is created when a function remembers and can access variables from its outer (lexical) scope even after the outer function has finished executing.

+**Uses**:
+- Data hiding
+- Encapsulation

+---

+## 1️⃣2️⃣ What is scope and scope chain?

+### Scope
+Determines where a variable can be accessed in a program.
+It defines the visibility and lifetime of variables.

+### Types of Scope

+- **Global Scope**
+  Variables declared outside any function or block.
+  Accessible from anywhere in the program.

+- **Local (Function) Scope**
+  Variables declared inside a function.
+  Accessible only within that function.

+- **Block Scope**
+  Variables declared with `let` and `const` inside `{ }`.
+  Accessible only inside that block.

+---

+### Lexical Environment
+A structure that stores variable bindings.
+Created when code is written, not executed.
+Each environment has a reference to its outer (parent) environment.

+---

+### What is Scope Chain?
+Scope Chain is a process by which JavaScript look up for a variables:

+- Search in the current scope
+- If not found, move to the outer scope
+- Continue until the global scope
+- If not found, throw a `ReferenceError`

+---

+## 1️⃣3️⃣ Explain synchronous vs asynchronous JavaScript

+- **Synchronous JavaScript**
+  Executes code line by line and blocks subsequent code until a task completes.

+- **Asynchronous JavaScript**
+  Allows long-running operations to execute without blocking the main thread.
+  While these tasks run in the background, JavaScript continues executing other code.
+Once the operation completes, the result is handled using callbacks, promises, or async/await.

+---

+## 1️⃣4️⃣ What is the Event Loop?

+The Event Loop enables JavaScript to perform non-blocking asynchronous operations, despite being single-threaded.

+**How it works**:
+- Executes synchronous code in the call stack.
+- Asynchronous tasks are handled by Web APIs or Node APIs, with callbacks placed in the task queues.
+- When the call stack is empty:
+  - The event loop moves tasks from the microtask queue (promises, `queueMicrotask`) to the call stack.
+  - Then processes tasks from the macrotask queue (`setTimeout`, `setInterval`, events).

+---

+## 1️⃣5️⃣ Explain `setTimeout`, `setImmediate`, `Promise.then`

+- **`setTimeout`**
+  Executes code after a minimum delay.
+  Callback goes to the **macrotask queue**.
+  Delay is not guaranteed; depends on the event loop.

+- **`setImmediate`** (Node.js only)
+  Executes code after the current event loop phase.
+  Callback goes to the **macrotask queue**.
+  Usually runs before `setTimeout(0)` in Node.js.

+- **`Promise.then`**
+  Executes after the promise is resolved.
+  Callback goes to the **microtask queue**.
+  Always executes before macrotasks.
+---